 Who Cares 2019: Executive Summary

-Newly released data compiled and analyzed by The Chronicle of Social Change, the nation’s leading news outlet covering child welfare and juvenile justice, suggest that the United States is on the downside of its most recent foster care surge.
+Newly released data compiled and analyzed by The Imprint, the nation’s leading news outlet covering child welfare and juvenile justice, suggest that the United States is on the downside of its most recent foster care surge.

 For most of the 2010s, federal data showed the number of children in foster care steadily increasing after a previous decade of decline.
 This spike, fueled in part by the opioid crisis, came as many states struggled to recruit and retain enough foster homes.